profLewis/terminal-game-tutorial/part0/README.md

 python -m pip install blessed
 ```

-If this responds with `Requirement already satisfied: blessed`, then you already have it installed, but no harm done.
-Otherwise, it should look something like this:
+If this responds with `Requirement already satisfied: blessed`, then you already have it installed, but no harm done:

 ![image](../images/img0008.png)